KonstantinosF/Sentinel_1-2_Water_Mapping/README.md

 - calculate the NDVI and mNDVI
 - stack the pca , ndvi and mndvi into a single product
 - implement Kmeans unsupervised classification
-- Wite the classification map on the local disk
+- Write the classification map on the local disk

 Sentinel 1
 Read Products